 It's that dreaded moment when you open the battery compartment door of your electronic device and find battery acid leakage.
 Should you feel bad for letting an expensive device potentially be ruined by a mere battery?

 Not at all.
-With today’s numerous devices depending on batteries, acid leakage and corrosion are common.
+With many of today’s devices depending on batteries, acid leakage and corrosion are common.
 There are simple ways to neutralize the battery acid and to remove the corrosion, leaving the battery compartment in like-new condition so that your device works again.
 Plus, there are simple ways to prevent batteries from leaking acid into your device again.

 What Is Battery Acid Leakage?